Overseas Programmes

 Most rejections occur for one of the following reasons:

-• The module is not about Japan.
+• The course is not about Japan.

 Q: The semester is already finished.
 Can I still submit mapping requests?